check-spelling-sandbox/trippy/README.md

 to perform different types of analysis.
 The choice of settings will depend on the analysis you wish to perform and the environment in which you are working.

-The following lists some common options along with some some basic guidance on when they might be appropriate.
+The following lists some common options along with some basic guidance on when they might be appropriate.

 > [!NOTE]
 > The Windows `tracert` tool uses ICMP by default, whereas most Unix `traceroute` tools use UDP by default.